lightningdevkit/ldk-garbagecollected/README.md

 When running a program linking against the library in debug mode, LD_PRELOAD should likely include the relevant `libclang_rt.asan-platform.so` path.

+Note that building with address sanitizer is only supported on MacOS with upstream clang (ie where the LLVM version in use matches the LLVM version against which rustc was built), not with Apple clang.
+Builds with Apple clang will work fine, but largely only be useful in a release context.
+To build on Mac with address sanitizer, you will need to run `ldk-c-bindings`' `genbindings.sh` script with upstream clang in your PATH and likely replace your $JAVA_HOME/bin/java with a simple wrapper which calls java after an export like:
+`export DYLD_INSERT_LIBRARIES=/path/to/upstream/llvm/lib/clang/12.0.0/lib/darwin/libclang_rt.asan_osx_dynamic.dylib`

+To build for Apple M1 (ie aarch64-apple-darwin), you probably want something like `CC="clang --target=aarch64-apple-darwin" LDK_TARGET=aarch64-apple-darwin LDK_TARGET_CPU=generic ./genbindings.sh ...`

 Status
 ======